Site icon American Football International

 These student-athletes, 14 to 18 years old, don’t get to take in basic sensations like “normal” athletes like the screams of the fans or the triumphal notes from the school band after a score.
 Things that players in the hearing world take for granted in the grind of the game—grunts and groans of fellow players, the thuds of colliding pads, or the quarterback detecting foreboding footsteps of opposing linemen—are not options.

 Amid such blatant adversity, nevertheless, silver linings emerge.
-What CSDR did on the football field this past season is unimaginable, nothing short of a miracle.
+What CSDR did on the football field during the 2021 season is unimaginable, nothing short of a miracle.

-This 23-member squad, called the Cubs, which plays the 8-man gridiron variety, not just survived the past football season in spite of their auditory limitations but extinguished the opposition on their schedule, and did so by lopsided scores.
-Coming out of nowhere after season after season of losing, the Cubs notched a pristine 12-0 win-loss season record where it averaged 66 points a game, outscoring the opposition 788-219.
+This 23-member squad, called the Cubs, which plays the 8-man gridiron variety, did not just survive the football season in spite of their auditory limitations but extinguished the opposition on their schedule that year, and did so by lopsided scores.
+Coming out of nowhere after season after season of losing, the Cubs notched a pristine 12-0 win-loss season record in 2021, averaging 66 points a game, outscoring the opposition 788-219.
 Clearly, this inspired band of youngsters, whose mode of communication is American Sign Language. demonstrated to the world that their disability did not hamper their ability on the gridiron.
-Indeed, the school’s achievement this year was historic.
+Indeed, the school’s achievement that year was historic.
 After seven straight losing seasons, the Cubs won the division championship and made it to the state championship game for the first time in CSDR’s 68-year history.

 The team’s march into the history books did not go unnoticed.